What Is a Rim Joist & Does It Need to Be Insulated?

 Of all the energy-efficient improvements you can make, however, perhaps none is smarter or more impactful than ensuring your home is well-insulated.
 Proper insulation may start in your exterior walls and attic, but it goes all the way down to your basement or crawl space.

-Wait… What’s a Rim Joist?
+Wait… What Is a Rim Joist?

 If snow melts relatively quickly around the foundation of your house when temperatures are still below freezing, chances are you’re losing heat through uninsulated rim joists.
+Time to get familiar with your floor system!

 Beneath this platform, there’s a framework of perpendicular supports, or joists, that run the length and span the width of the entire floor.
 On the first floor of your home, this framework sits squarely on top of a sill that’s fitted to the top of your home’s foundation.